The Best of Chile in 2 Weeks: Travel Itinerary

 • Accommodation: same as day 10

-It's been a tough two weeks, but the smile on my face says it all
+It's been an exhilarating two weeks, but the smile on my face says it all

-The last day in Torres del Paine!
-Well, the Las Torres Trek is mandatory...after all, the three “Towers of Paine” peaks are the most iconic landmarks of Torres del Paine and the whole national park carries its name.
+Your last day in Torres del Paine means one more mandatory stop; after all, the three “Towers of Paine” peaks are the most iconic landmarks of Torres del Paine and the whole national park carries their name.

-It starts in front of Hotel Las Torres, which is less than 2 hours' drive from Puerto Natales.
-The hike to Las Torres is quite challenging though, so plan from 7 to 8 hours for the hike to enjoy the views.
+It starts opposite Hotel Las Torres, which is less than 2 hours' drive from Puerto Natales.
+The hike to Las Torres is quite challenging, so plan from 7 to 8 hours to enjoy the views and cover the long distance.
 As you can see from my face above, it’s tough but wonderful.
-I think the photo can’t do it justice.
+The photo can’t do the place justice, it is really special.

 • Distance: 17.5 km (10.8 mi) of hiking + 244 km (156 mi) of driving